 - ON User Controlled ON/OFF.
 When ON, the user will be able to use the [][5] command to turn the automation item on or off. - OFF Not User Controlled.
 When OFF, users will not be able to use the [][5] command to turn the automation item on or off.
-The item may still be controlled by a Schedule or Alarm System Output.
+The item may still be controlled by a Schedule or Programmable Output.
+See [134] Automation Item 1: Schedule / Output Condition for more information.

-03 Global ON / OFF Options
+03 Global ON/OFF Options

-- ON Included in Global ON/OFF Command.
-When ON, the automation item will turn ON or OFF when a user executes the Global Item Control function from the [][5] command.
+- ON Included in Global ON/OFF Command, When ON, the automation item will turn ON or OFF when a user executes the Global Item Control function from the [][5] command.
 For this option to work, option (01) User Controlled ON/OFF must be on as well. - OFF Not included in Global ON/OFF Command.
 When OFF, the automation item will not be affected by the Global Item Control function.